 For the organization, the person acknowledging the gift must be an official authorized to sign tax returns of the organization, or a person the organization has specifically designated to sign Form 8283.
 The organization should also retain a copy of Section B of the Form 8283—donors are required to provide a copy.

-Leaving the cost basis line blank on a charitable contribution deduction disclosure form once cost a taxpayer their tax deduction.
-Read about the case here.
+Do not leave the cost basis line blank on a charitable contribution deduction disclosure form.
+This can cost a taxpayer their tax deduction.

 Tip #2 – No Charitable Deduction Can Still be a Good Thing